What is a recession, and how can you prepare?

 But what exactly does this mean?
 And how can we prepare?

-What happens with a recession?
+What happens in a recession?

-The classic symptoms of a recession include:
+The classic symptoms and consequences of a recession include:

-• Drops in household spending.
+• Drops in household spending

-• Significant job loss.
+• Significant job loss

-• Decreasing business investment.
+• Decreasing business investment

-• Company shutdowns.
+• Company shutdowns

-• Rising loan default rates as people and businesses struggle to repay debt.
+• Rising loan default rates as people and businesses struggle to repay debt

-Examples of prior recessions include:
+Examples of prior recessions in Australia

 • COVID-19 aftermath recession (March - June 2020)